 Looking for More About the Latest Research?

-If you would like additional information about the latest areas of research regarding desmoid tumors, explore these related items that take you outside of this guide:
+If you would like more information about the latest areas of research in desmoid tumors, explore these related items that take you outside of this guide:

 Visit the Cancer.Net Blog to review sarcoma-related research announced at recent scientific meetings.